Brand/Model: Yamaha APXT2

 The small size guitar has a fully accessible rosewood fretboard with 21 frets and dot inlays.
 Its size is definitely geared towards adults with smaller hands or children wanting to make their own music groove.
 However, it’s quite durable and won’t be a problem hauling cross-country for traveling and practice jams.

 Speaking of travel and practice, the sound projection is definitely adequate.
-It’s not going to give the same sonic impact as a full-size dreadnought, but it’s going to do the job.
+It’s not going to give the same sonic impact as a full-size dreadnought acoustic electric guitar, but it’s going to do the job.
 The electronics on this guitar is the ART-based preamp with a System 68 contact pickup.
 For pros, it’s going to be pretty basic, but beginners will appreciate the simplicity.

 With Dark Red Sunburst, Natural, and Black finishes, you’ll find a finish and look that will speak to you.
 Music in your ears, music in your soul!